sachinmaurya-agi/BDM-Capstone-Project/README.md

 # Sparking Growth: A Data-Driven Strategy for Shri Hari Electric and Electronics

-This repository contains the analysis and implementation for the BDM capstone project for the IITM Online BS Degree Program.
+This repository contains the analysis and implementation for the BDM capstone project.
 The project focuses on optimizing sales, inventory, and logistics for Shri Hari Electric And Electronics through a data-driven approach.

 ## 📑 Table of Contents
 * [About the Business](#-about-the-business)